Release 34 (3.3.57)

 By using the bottom App-Bar on the song page you now can activate a simple metronome.

 Rhythm, tempo and volume is stored to the currently selected song.

 There is also some kind of visual pulse on the screen to indicate the beats.

 It is now possible to add tags to a song.
 These tags are also used in the search and filter functions and should make it easier to find appropriate songs within your collection.

 Scroll-up and -down buttons on song page – look and feel

 When you scrolled to the end of a chord file and

-again pressed the scroll-down button, SongRepertoire loads the next song in your playlist.
+again pressed the scroll-down button, SongRepertoire loads the next song

 To better visualize this different behaviour the color of the button changes and an additional label ‘next song’ is shown.

 The same logic is implemented when you are at the top of a chord file and you are pressing the scroll-up button.